marionlo/100-days-of-code/README.md

 **Thoughts:** wanted to do the website with React or Angular to train, but I think it will be better if I do it in plain HTML, CSS and Vanilla JS.

+### Day 40: November 13, 2018
+**Today's Progress**: Today I've worked on my portfolio again!
+Changed the logo, and added an animated hover underline effect on the navigation.

+**Thoughts:** will integrate Scrollify tomorrow